kris71990/nfl/README.md

 Columns A and B are where matchups and betting lines are entered through the `Schedule` action.

 Column C is for final scores.
-Columns H-K are for user picks and are color coded depending on game results.
+Columns E-H are for user picks and are color coded depending on game results.
 This is accomplished with the `Scores` action.